 the transducer moving across the skin.

 You may have risks depending on your specific health condition.
-Be sure to talk with
+Talk with your provider

-your provider about any concerns you have before the procedure.
+about any concerns you have before the test.

 Certain things can make a chest ultrasound less accurate.
 These include: